penwanj/FINAL-DATA-TOOLS-PROJECT/README.md

 - [A Supabase account](https://supabase.com/)
 - [Knowledge on SQL](https://www.w3schools.com/sql/)
 - A schema for creating your tables in the DB
+- knowledge on how to use dbdiagram.io to generate ERDs

 <!-- ### Setup -->
 ### Setup